 Become a Volunteer Special Advocate at CASA

 The CASA class consists of thirty hours of classroom training.
+15 Hours of online and 15 hours of in class sessions.
 Volunteers learn about confidentiality, efficient documentation, court report writing, the function of the juvenile court system, and much more.
 After successfully completing the course, the new volunteers are sworn in by the current juvenile judge, making them recognized officers of the court.
 As an officer of the court, they have access to important information they will need to advocate for the child, or children, they are assigned to.
 The new CASAs become an extra set of independent eyes and ears for the juvenile judge.

 Advocate training includes classes on: